aprem01/GuideDog/README.md

 ### Battery Considerations

-BlindGuide uses the camera and processor continuously, which does consume battery.
+GuideDog uses the camera and processor continuously, which does consume battery.
 In our testing, the app uses roughly 20-25% battery per hour of active use.
 For longer trips, consider bringing a portable charger.

 ---